Real Estate Agent Resources for Triad NC Agents

 03What makes Mantle different from other brokerages?

-Many brokerages offer similar tools on paper.
-Mantle focuses on training, support, communication, accountability, local market context, marketing help, and not leaving agents alone to figure everything out five minutes before a client asks a hard question.
+Mantle focuses on training, broker support, communication, accountability, local market context, marketing help, CRM support, video content, and not leaving agents alone five minutes before a client asks a hard question.

 Yes, but leads require follow-up, CRM use, communication, and accountability.
-Mantle does not treat lead opportunities like a trophy for existing.
-Agents need to work the system.
+Mantle supports agents with systems and training, but agents still have to work the process like adults with calendars.

 Out-of-state agents should start with the moving your real estate license to North Carolina page.
 Licensing rules, local market knowledge, and brokerage fit all matter before making the move.